Caring for the Sexually Assaulted Patient When There is No SANE in Sight: A Training for ALL Healthcare Providers

 – Courtroom Testimony

-CNE and CME credits are available at no cost upon completion of the course through IAFN
+CNE credits are available at no cost upon completion of the course through IAFN

 If you are interested in using this program on your own e-learning platform, please complete the request form by clicking here for a free SCORM version of the product.